-In the middle of a HIIT workout, when your shirt is soaked through with sweat and you’re about to start yet another round of burpees, it’s not uncommon to think, “I can’t do this.
-I can’t even do one more rep.” But what’s sending that message – your body or your brain?
-Are your muscles truly getting tired, or is it just your mental strength that’s waning?
+In the middle of a HIIT workout, when your shirt is soaked with sweat and you’re about to start yet another round of burpees, it’s not uncommon to think, “I can’t do this.
+Not even one more rep.” But what’s sending that message — your body or your brain?
+Are your muscles truly tired, or is it just your mental strength that’s waning?

 Maybe not aloud and in public (you might get some looks), but thinking “I can do this!” or “Keep pushing!” can make a workout seem less strenuous.
 In a small study published in the International Journal of Sports Physiology and Performance, men who used motivational self-talk completed a 10-kilometer time trial faster and with more power than those who did not.
 That was despite reporting no change in perceived effort.

 “[Motivational self-talk] allows you to do more work without it feeling more strenuous because it provides you a way to keep persevering despite high levels of exertion,” says Alister McCormick, Ph.D., a registered sport and exercise psychologist.